rfhb/ctrdata/README.md

 using their detailed results for research and meta-analyses. `ctrdata` is a package for the [R](https://www.r-project.org/) system, but other systems and tools can be used with the databases created with the package.
-This README was reviewed on 2023-11-23 for version 1.15.2.9002 (major imporovement: remove dependency on external tools).
+This README was reviewed on 2023-11-24 for version 1.16.0 (major improvement: remove all dependencies on external tools).

 ## Main features